Foundations in Digital Forensics

 Discuss Forensic benefits of examining the Registry

 Introduction into the recovering evidentially relevant data from the following registry files:

 Introduction to Jump Lists and analysis.

 Learn of the functions Windows uses to cache thumbnail images

 Discuss user interaction characteristics

 Examine the internal structure of each cached database.

 Introduction to ESE Database analysis

-Contact Fulcrum for more information and to schedule a course.
+Contact Fulcrum to register your interest in this training and to schedule a course.

 Duration - 5 days